ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/macros/utils/macros.md

 This macro takes a schema prefix, a table name, a column name, and an integer representing days.
 It returns a view that is limited to the last 30 days based on the column name.
 Note that this also calls schema union all which can be a heavy call.
 {% enddocs %}

+{% docs generate_single_field_dimension %}
+Convenience macro created to assist in the creation of new Dimensions based off a single source field.
+This returns the compiled SQL for selecting from the Source model,
+{% enddocs %}